• Home

 The retaining attorney must directly provide payment as FPS does not accept payment from clients of the retaining attorney.
 If balances are not paid by the opposing party within 30 days of being billed, the retaining attorney agrees to be responsible for fees associated with depositions, teleconferences, meetings, and other expenses incurred at the request of the opposing parties.

 Because forensic evaluations are meant to provide information to the referral agency, who is the client, and the evaluations are not for the purposes of treatment, the typical rules of confidentiality do not apply.
 Usually, the confidentiality is explained in the court order that may include distribution of the report to the judge, defense attorney, and prosecution.
 Sometimes, like in the case of sanity evaluations, the report is initially only provided to the defense attorney, but it may be disclosed to other parties (e.g., prosecution or judge) later, if the defendant and their attorney decide to use it the case.
-Evaluators are mandated reporters for child and elder/dependent adult abuse and may need to get other authorities involved during instances where individuals are determined to be a danger to themselves or others.
+Evaluators are mandated reporters for child and elder/dependent adult abuse and sexual assault within jails/prisons (e.g., Prison Rape Elimination Act or PREA).
+Evaluators may also need to get other authorities involved during instances where individuals are determined to be a danger to themselves or others.

 Yes, although the site is not accredited for internships by the American Psychological Association, undergraduate and graduate students interested in learning more about forensic psychology may interview for internship/externship/practicum learning opportunities.
 Please see the Contact page to send inquiries with a cover letter and resume/curriculum vitae.